z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 > [!NOTE]
 > The prefix block contains control information for mapping a record's RRN to its XLRA.

-Data Block Chain Organization for a RRDS is no different than it is for an ESDS or KSDS data component.
+Data Block Chain Organization for a RRDS is no different than it is for an ESDS, KSDS data component, or AIX data component.
 Please see [Data Block Chain Organization for unspanned records](#data-block-chain-organization-for-unspanned-records) and [Data Block Chain Organization for spanned records](#data-block-chain-organization-for-spanned-records) above.

 ### AIX Data Organization

-**!!

 AIX data records for a Unique Alternate Index have fixed-length records.
 The AIX cluster is mostly treated as a KSDS with a record type of F.

+Each record contains a unique key and its associated primary key value.
 Only when the AIX is opened as a path, will zVSAM use the AIX data to retrieve records from the underlying base cluster.

 AIX data records for a Non-Unique Alternate Index have variable-length segmented records.
 The AIX cluster is mostly treated as a KSDS with a record type of VS.

+Each record contains a unique key and all its associated primary key values.
 Only when the AIX is opened as a path, will zVSAM use the AIX data to retrieve records from the underlying base cluster.